-Louisiana has one of the highest percentage of motorists driving uninsured in the US; in 2012, 13.9% of claims in LA involved a driver without basic liability protection.
-To combat this, Licensed auto insurance providers automatically include uninsured motorist (UM) bodily injury coverage when you get a new policy per the Louisiana Insurance code.
-The coverage is meant to protect YOU in case the other party lacks insurance and has no means to pay the harm he caused.
+Louisiana has one of the highest percentages of motorists driving uninsured in the US; in 2012, 13.9% of claims in LA involved a driver without basic liability protection.
+To combat this, Licensed auto insurance providers automatically include uninsured motorist (UM) bodily injury coverage when you get a new policy per the Louisiana Insurance Code.
+The coverage is meant to protect you in case the other party lacks insurance and has no means to pay for the harm caused.
 It is not required, however, so you may reject it in writing.

 UMBI Economic-Only: instead of the full UMBI above, you can opt to purchase what's called an "economic-only UMBI" in Louisiana.
 They are similar, except this option limits your right to claim for non-economic loss.
 Examples of non-economic loss include payment for pain and suffering from an accident.
 In exchange for the constraint, your UMBI Economic-Only coverage premium will be lower than a normal UMBI of the same limits.

 Uninsured Motorist Property Damage (UMPD): in Louisiana, you may only purchase UMPD if you do not have collision coverage on the same policy.
 UMPD kicks in when you are involved in an accident caused by an uninsured motorist, and covers the property damage portion of your loss up to as much as $25,000 per accident.
 For example, your vehicle repair costs will come out of UMPD.
 Higher limits are available varying by insurer, but can never exceed your PD liability limits.